Ethavanol/epistemic-reasoner/README.md

 ## Configuration and services

-You will be able to find logs of agents in a logs folder that will be created at runtime.
+You will be able to find logs of agents in a logs/ folder that will be created at runtime.